 The results of this stage were used to develop the preferred strategy for the Local Transport Plan and they were published in an Environmental Report in October 2011.

 The Derbyshire Local Transport Plan Three includes an environmental statement which sets out how environmental considerations have been included.
 The plan was assessed as likely to deliver positive environmental effects.
 The Environmental Statement is attached to this page.

 We were required to undertake a HRA of the Local Transport Plan.

 HRA ensures the protection of habitats and species identified as being of European importance.
 The potential environmental impacts upon 9 Special Areas of Conservation and a Special Protection Area were examined.

 This examination concluded that the plan would be unlikely to cause significant negative effects.

 To ensure this occurs the plan includes measures to protect European sites.

-Further details are included within the Environmental Statement in the related documents section.
+Further details are included within the Environmental Statement attached to this page.